-Groundwater monitoring from the seven monitoring bores installed around the Tailings Storage Facility (TSF) and waste landform footprints (Figure 4) continued throughout the reporting period.
-A summary of results from the sampling events are provided in Appendix C. Results obtained from these monitoring bores were compared against baseline trigger values which were established in 2014.
-Analysis of results during the 2022-23 reporting period indicates that changes in groundwater quality (baseline groundwater quality +/- 10%) has occurred at some monitoring bores.
+Groundwater monitoring from the seven environmental monitoring bores installed around the Tailings Storage Facility (TSF) and waste landform footprints (Figure 4) continued throughout the reporting period.
+A summary of results from the sampling events are provided in Appendix C. Groundwater monitoring has been undertaken in line with internal procedures and the Environmental Monitoring Strategy.
+An internal audit of the sampling and analysis process has been included in Appendix D.

-ENVMB001, located to the north of the TSF, displayed results for multiple parameters that are above baseline water quality triggers values.
-These include Calcium (Ca), Chloride (Cl), Cobalt (Co), Magnesium (Mg), Nickel (Ni), Potassium (K), Sodium (Na), WAD Cyanide (CN), Zinc (Zn), Electrical Conductivity (EC) and Total Dissolved Solids (TDS).
-Groundwater quality changes at ENVMB001 are influenced by the operation of the nearby TSF.
+Results obtained from these monitoring bores were compared against baseline trigger values which were established in 2014.
+Analysis of results during the 2023-4 reporting period indicates that changes in groundwater quality (baseline groundwater quality +/- 10%) has occurred in some monitoring locations.

-Conversely, monitoring for ENVMB004 has recorded results below the minimum trigger values for multiple parameters including TDS, K, Na, Cl, Sulphate (SO4) and Boron (B).
-Results recorded lower than the minimum trigger value are associated with natural fluctuations in groundwater quality and not associated with operational activities.
+ENVMB001, ENVMB002 and ENVMB003 located to the north/north west of the TSF, returned concentrations, for multiple parameters, that are above upper 10% variance on baseline water quality trigger values.
+Groundwater quality changes at ENVMB001, ENVMB002 and ENVMB003 are likely influenced by the operation of the nearby TSF.
+Conversely, monitoring for ENVMB004 and ENVMB008 has recorded results below the lower trigger values for multiple Results recorded lower than the minimum trigger value is associated with natural fluctuations in groundwater quality and not associated with operational activities.

-Localised changes in groundwater quality are not considered to have any detrimental impact to environmental values.
+Localised changes in groundwater quality are not considered to have any detrimental impact on environmental values.
 The existing groundwater environment is typically saline to hypersaline and has no known beneficial users.
 No stygofauna were identified within the Operational Area during baseline surveys.
 Monitoring of vegetation condition in proximity to operational areas has not identified any impacts to vegetation health associated with changes in groundwater quality.

-ENVMB007 was decommissioned early July 2022 due to the expansion of the waste rock landform East (LEA) footprint.
-Since monitoring commenced in late 2013 groundwater levels at ENVMB007 remained stable, with a small rise of 0.87 m over time to 42.62 m BGL in June 2022 indicating minimal impacts from operational activities.
+ENVMB007 was decommissioned in early July 2022 due to the expansion of the waste rock landform East (LEA) footprint.
+Since monitoring commenced in late 2013 groundwater levels at ENVMB007 remained stable, with a small rise of 0.87m over time to 42.62m below ground level (BGL) in June 2022 indicating minimal impacts from operational activities.